 Willful was founded in 2018 and uses a questionnaire to help write your will.
 You’ll sign up online and provide basic information like your name, address, and date of birth.
 After that, the Willful platform will guide you through a series of questions designed to determine your wishes regarding your final resting place, your power of attorney, the disposal of your assets, and even end of life care.

 The entire process takes less than an hour.
 After you’ve paid for your Willful will, you receive your completed documents.
 These documents must be printed out, signed, and witnessed, and then they constitute a legally binding will.
-Willful’s services are easy to use and affordable – with wills starting at $99 for individuals and maxing out at $250 for couples.
+Willful’s services are easy to use and affordable – with wills starting at $99.

 Are Online Wills Legal in Canada?